Global Torelli Theorem for Projective Manifolds of Calabi-Yau Type: Applications

 \section{Applications}

-In this section, we make two assumptions: the moduli space $\mathcal{M}$ of polarized Calabi--Yau type manifolds is smooth and that the global monodromy group acts on the period domain freely.
-Then we use the global Torelli theorem on Teichm\"uller space of polarized and marked Calabi--Yau type manifolds to show that the period map on the moduli space of polarized Calabi--Yau type manifolds is a covering map onto its image.
-As a consequence, we derive that the generic Torelli theorem on the moduli space of polarized Calabi--Yau type manifolds implies the global Torelli theorem on the moduli space.
+In this section, we use the global Torelli theorem on Hodge metric completion space of the Torelli space of Calabi--Yau type manifolds to show that the global Torelli theorem holds on the moduli space with level $m$ structure.